data-for-science/Rgeospatial/3_Workshop_Walkthrough.md

 have code written in sometimes complicated formats, but I will do my best to explain what I am doing.
 There are many ways to do the same thing in R. Similarly, there are many different packages in R that can handle the same types of data.
-We will use the pairing of the *ggplot2* and *sf* packages.
+We will use the pairing of the *tmap* and *sf* packages.
 We’ll load several other packages we’ll use.
 In particular, the *spData* package contains lots of open-source geospatial data that we can use!
 For the most current version, we need to access the github code repository for *spDataLarge*.
 A list of data is here: